 Here are some views of the place where the Portela walk starts:

-The tiny chapel looks so white and pretty and the red restaurant building of course has a plastic Santa Claus.
-It’s Christmas time.
+The tiny Ribeiro Frio chapel looks gleaming white and the red restaurant building has – a plastic Santa!
+Because it’s Christmas time.

-The trout farm takes fresh water from a beautifully landscaped levada.
+The Ribeiro Frio trout farm takes its fresh water from a beautifully landscaped levada:

-Madeira has built an irrigation system that brings rain water from mountains to where it’s needed.
-The system consists of narrow canals, levadas, and maintenance paths around them that can be used for walking.
+What are all these levadas?
+Long times ago Madeira built a huge irrigation system that covers the whole island.
+The meaning with it is to bring rain water from mountains to where water is most needed.
+The system consists of narrow canals, levadas in the local language, and maintenance paths around them.
+These maintenance paths can today be used for walking.

-The network covers the whole island and totally there are more than 200 km of canals.
+Madeira’s levada network covers all mountain slopes and there are more than 200 km of canals to walk along.

-So walkers are happy on Madeira and so are these trouts in their concrete tank filled with fresh mountain water.
+So walkers from many countries come to Madeira and are happy to walk here, and so are these trouts happy in their concrete tanks that get fresh water from the mountains.

 Ribeiro Frio to Faial